Join our short 5-week course in Watercolours in October 2018, with accomplished artist Chip Kaufman. **Only ONE spot

 Senior Art Supplies discount (at Senior’s Degraves Street shop in CBD)

-I have talked to Nicki at Senior Art in Melbourne’s CBD on 21 Degraves St, and she has agreed to give my students a 10% discount, if you mention that you’ll be one of my students.
+Nicki at Senior Art, in Melbourne’s CBD on 21 Degraves St, has agreed to give my students a 10% discount, if you mention that you’re taking my course.
 I buy virtually all my supplies and tools from Senior Art there.
 I don’t presume to impose any of the following recommendations, which are only based on my experience alone.
 You are more than welcome to choose other tools and materials, based on your own preferences and experience.

 Easels and Tables

 Students will not be provided with watercolour-specific easels.
 However, you are welcome to bring your own, as I do.
 The tall drawing easels will be available, although they will position paper in an almost vertical position, meaning that you’ll need to deal with running watercolour paint (something that many fine artists such as Greg Allen and Amanda Hyatt normally embrace, although I find it difficult).
 You will also be welcome to use the small black square tables available in the studio, whose surfaces are flat.
 You’ll be able to put something beneath the edge of your watercolour board, so that you can tip the paper to control the direction of flow for fluid watercolours.

 My own easel set-up